peanutbuttertoastt/CRWR2900-draft/draft.md

 The mud here shatters here like crackled nailpolish.
 A common trend when I was in highschool.
 It feels like I should be falling through the cracks, but everything holds onto me.
 Like I'm tucked safely in the pouch of my mother's warmth.
 I am safe here.

+EXPERIENCES IN COLLECTIVE THOUGHTS:

+As I walk through these patches of nature within the city, I notice how you can never really escape the noisiness and disruption of people.
+I notice my want to be by myself comes out even more in these situations.
+My want to be able to freely wander these small pockets of forest all alone.
+In silence.
+The more that I do this, the more I find that this is not possible.
+If I want to be in silence, I have to either drive hours away and hike to a remote spot in the forest, or I have to pretend and wear noise-cancelling earplugs in hopes of hearing nothing.

+I sit on a log, watching the two or three insects that feel brave enough to venture pass me (that, or they just don't notice me.)
+My eyes wander like binoculars looking for the moon in the daylight, and finally are able to focus.
+I stare at the rusty moss beneath my feet, and feel the sponge-like surface under me.
+I feel unstable, but know I will not fall.